 It will provide you with better sex.

-Research has found that men who meditate report having stronger erections, improved sexual desire, increased frequency of ejaculation, enhanced orgasmic pleasure, heightened sensitivity, and overall satisfaction when they’re intimate with their partners.
-Women who meditate say that they enjoy orgasms more often and feel closer to their husbands after marriage.
+Research has found that men who meditate have stronger erections, improved sexual desire, increased frequency of ejaculation, enhanced orgasmic pleasure, heightened sensitivity, and overall satisfaction when intimate with their partners.
+Meditating women say they enjoy orgasms more often and feel closer to their husbands after marriage.

 It will keep you young looking.